Best Money Management Apps

 - Cash flow.
 This simple tool shows 30 days of spending.
 This ensures you know where your money is coming from and where it is going.
 By seeing your spending in real-time, you can adjust before you get off track.

 - Net worth.
-Because you have all of your accounts linked, Personal Capital prominently features your net worth.
+Because you have all of your accounts linked, Empower prominently features your net worth.
 And this can inspire you to watch that number climb as you reduce debts and save more.

-- Accessibility — Personal Capital can be used on desktop and mobile devices.
+- Accessibility — Empower can be used on desktop and mobile devices.

 - Security — With all of your accounts linked you may be worried about security.
 But the platform uses AES-256 multi-layer key management for encrypting all of its data and is deemed safe.